acoullandreau/capstone_sparkify/readme.md

 Acknowlegments and related content
 ------------------------------------

 The dataset used in this project was provided by Udacity.
+It is available [here](https://s3.console.aws.amazon.com/s3/buckets/udacity-dsnd/sparkify/?region=eu-west-3&tab=overview#).
 This project is part of the UDACITY Data Scientist Nanodegree.